catherinepope/papermod/content/posts/create-jekyll-site-docker.md

 In this post, I'll show you how to create a Jekyll site in three steps, using the free Docker Community Edition and Bret Fisher's images.

+If you want to [use Docker to preview an _existing_ Jekyll site](/posts/previewing-jekyll-docker), take a look at my other tutorial.

 ## Step 1: Install Docker

 First, you'll need Docker installed on your local machine.
 [Docker Community Edition](https://docs.docker.com/get-docker/) is free, and straightforward to install.